 You’ll also have to watch out for the lava as it pours into the ocean.
 It creates a massive plume of steam and glass that is toxic to inhale.
 Don’t get too close to the plume and make sure you’re never downwind.
 But, again, officials are usually very good at cordoning off any dangerous areas around the once-in-a-lifetime sight.

-Occasionally, the volcanoes on the Big Island erupt.
+Occasionally, the volcanoes on the Big Island erupted.
 Technically, Haleakala on Maui is still active but it hasn’t erupted for centuries, so the only volcanoes to worry about are on The Big Island.
 And when a volcano erupts, it hurls volcanic fog into the air that can affect air quality on all of the Hawaiian islands.
 And the vog can even ground flights.

-An eruption on the Big Island in May of 2018 nearly grounded flights, but air traffic hasn’t been interrupted by a volcanic activity since a 2010 eruption in Iceland canceled flights across Europe for two weeks.
+An eruption on the Big Island in May of 2018 nearly grounded flights, but air traffic hasn’t been interrupted by volcanic activity since a 2010 eruption in Iceland canceled flights across Europe for two weeks.

 But it’s the vog that can cause health problems.
 The elderly, asthmatics and those with cardiovascular disease should avoid vog altogether.
 And the volcanic fog may cause lung, eye and nose irritation.
 It can even trigger asthma attacks, wheezing, shortness of breath, difficulty breathing and heart attacks.

-Vog travel downwind, so you should be able to avoid the hazardous red cloud on any of the Hawaiian islands during an eruption.
+Vog travels downwind, so you should be able to avoid the hazardous red cloud on any of the Hawaiian islands during an eruption.
 And the red hue saturates the sun which can add to the unique beauty of the islands.